Thomas Collins (cardinal): Archbishop of Toronto

-Collins was named the tenth Archbishop of Toronto by Pope Benedict XVI on December 16, 2006.
-He succeeded Aloysius Ambrozic there and was installed at St. Michael's Cathedral on January 30, 2007.
+Collins was named the tenth Archbishop of Toronto by Pope Benedict XVI on 16 December 2006.
+He succeeded Aloysius Ambrozic there and was installed at St. Michael's Cathedral on 30 January 2007.
 He served as Chancellor of the University of St. Michael's College and the Pontifical Institute of Mediaeval Studies in Toronto.
 He is heavily involved in the pro-life movement.
 Collins was elected president of the Ontario Conference of Catholic Bishops in 2008.
 Collins was the apostolic visitor to the Archdiocese of Cashel in Ireland following the publication of the Ryan and Murphy Reports in 2009.

 Collins is a member of the Pontifical Council for Social Communications.
 He has also served as the Delegate of the Congregation of the Doctrine of the Faith for Anglicanorum Coetibus (providing for personal ordinariates for Anglicans entering into full communion with the Catholic Church).

-On February 18, 2012, he was created Cardinal-Priest of San Patrizio.
+On 18 February 2012, he was created Cardinal-Priest of San Patrizio.
 In addition to his other duties in the Roman Curia, Collins was appointed a member of the Congregation for Catholic Education.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

-On February 11, 2023, Pope Francis accepted his resignation as archbishop of Toronto.
+On 11 February 2023, Pope Francis accepted his resignation as archbishop of Toronto.
 Collins remains a cardinal and eligible to vote in a papal conclave until the age of 80.
+His successor, Frank Leo, was made a Cardinal by Pope Francis on December 7, 2024.
+This means that there are two voting age cardinals in one episcopal see at the same time.
+Such a situation has likely occurred before (as the Pope is free to do as he wishes in this regard) but is generally avoided, in order to not have two voting-age cardinals from the same archdiocese.
+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.